ni/nilrt/README.md

 7. #### Building various images

-    **NOTE** You must build packagefeed-ni-core and package_index first to build images.
+    **NOTE** You must build packagefeed-ni-core and package-index first to build images.

     * Build a safemode image by running the following command: